JayO-1/system-design-101/README.md

 ##### Disadvantage(s): Leaderless replication

 * It's impossible to achieve strong consistency with this paradigm, as due to network effects writes can arrive out of order at a given node or be lost altogether
-* Sloppy Quorums: Quorums aren't perfect - if a user writes to a different Quorum than usual, we will need to back channel writes to the appropriate Quorum
+* Quorum reads can be slow since we query multiple nodes
-* Quorums mean reads can be slow since we query multiple nodes
+* **Hinted Handoff:** Quorums aren't perfect - if an issue forces the user to write to a different Quorum than usual, we will need to back channel writes to the appropriate Quorum

 ##### Disadvantage(s): replication